rschristopher/ischristtrue.com/src/ancient-views/fall.md

 This is one of the most fascinating sections in the Bible.
 Our modern view has difficulty interpreting this, but the ancient view had no issue interpreting passages like Psalm 82.
 There were many gods (heavenly hosts), each given a territory to rule over.
 These are the dominions and principalities.
-And with Israel, the one true God now places himself directly into the world.
+And starting with Israel, the one true God placed himself directly into the world, making way for the messiah.
-And it is from Israel's descendants that all redemption will be possible.

 > For You shall inherit all nations.